BrzozowskiPawel/FaceAnonymization/README.md

 # Face Anonymization

-A program for turning a movie into individual frames and blurring the faces of people appearing in it.
+A program for turning a video into individual frames and blurring the faces of people appearing in it.

 ## Table of Contents